 Floyd Mayweather once again proved that his position at the top of the boxing tree is beyond doubt as the American picked apart yet another challenger in Marcos Maidana on Saturday night.

-The major talking point of the fight though will forever be an eighth round incident involving what looked to be a bite by Maidana to Mayweather’s hand as the boxers engaged in one of several clinches.
+The central talking point of the fight, though, will forever be an eighth-round incident involving what looked to be a bite by Maidana to Mayweather’s hand as the boxers engaged in one of several clinches.

-Maidana then jumped on Floyd for the early part of round four, but could not sustain an attack for long enough, and Mayweather reverted to his original tactics the moment ‘Chino’ began to breath heavily.
+Maidana then jumped on Floyd for the early part of round four but could not sustain an attack for long enough, and Mayweather reverted to his original tactics the moment ‘Chino’ began to breathe heavily.

-Judges scorecards came back reading slightly closer at 116-111 (twice) and 115-112, with my verdict being a wide and convincing 118-110 victory for Mayweather – who defended three world titles at two weight divisions on the night.
+Judges’ scorecards came back reading slightly closer at 116-111 (twice) and 115-112, with my verdict being a comprehensive and convincing 118-110 victory for Mayweather – who defended three world titles at two weight divisions on the night.

-Asked after the contest whether a fight with Manny Pacquiao could be next, Mayweather would only say that he will see what can be done if the Filipino comes through Chris Algieri in his next bout.
+Asked after the contest whether a fight with Manny Pacquiao could be next, Mayweather would only say that he would see what can get done if the Filipino comes through Chris Algieri in his next bout.